-The 15-minute experiment hiding inside my new book
+READ POST The 15-minute experiment hiding inside my new book

-about 12 hours ago • 5 min readHey there, innovation champions!
+20 days ago • 5 min readHey there, innovation champions!
 I want to tell you how I actually want you to use my new book.
 But first, a confession.
 A Canvas That Sat in Plastic Wrap for Years Back when I was making my living as a professional artist, I spent close to a decade almost never making art for myself.
 I was trapped in a story that everything I created had to bring in money, had to be "amazing," had to justify itself.
 The result?
 Total paralysis.
 I couldn't start anything that didn't have a client's name on...

 READ POSTThis book is not meant to inspire you

-1 day ago • 5 min readHey there, innovation champions!
+21 days ago • 5 min readHey there, innovation champions!
 I want to tell you how I actually want you to use my new book.
 But first, a confession.
 A Canvas That Sat in Plastic Wrap for Years Back when I was making my living as a professional artist, I spent close to a decade almost never making art for myself.
 I was trapped in a story that everything I created had to bring in money, had to be "amazing," had to justify itself.
 The result?
 Total paralysis.
 I couldn't start anything that didn't have a client's name on...

 READ POSTWhen creativity feels impossible (and why we do it anyway)

-15 days ago • 5 min readHey there, innovation champions!
+about 1 month ago • 5 min readHey there, innovation champions!
 These are trying times.
 I wrote the other day on LinkedIn about the cognitive dissonance of logging in to talk about business-as-usual while communities are being terrorized and traumatized by an armed force of untrained, violent men, and citizens are being executed in the streets while exercising their Constitutional rights.
 Writing this newsletter feels like cognitive dissonance.
 I sang at a vigil for Renee Good just a few weeks ago, which the civic...

 READ POST The innovation cycle no one talks about

-22 days ago • 5 min readHey there, innovation champions!
+about 1 month ago • 5 min readHey there, innovation champions!
 Most leaders can tell you when innovation has stalled.
 What they struggle to see is when it's about to stall—when the very systems that created breakthrough thinking have quietly calcified into comfortable routines that feel productive but have stopped producing anything new.
 I discovered this pattern not in a boardroom, but in my art studio.
 When the Spark Stops Sparking For years as a professional artist, creative block paralyzed me.
 I could meet client...

 READ POSTPerfectionism Is Costing Your Team More Than You Think

-about 1 month ago • 5 min readHey there, innovation champions!
+about 2 months ago • 5 min readHey there, innovation champions!
 Most innovation efforts don’t fail because teams lack ideas.
 They fail because smart, capable people are waiting for permission to be perfect—and by the time they feel ready, the moment has passed.
 I’ve watched this pattern stall product launches, kill momentum after conferences, and quietly drain the energy out of teams that leaders genuinely believed were “high potential.”
 I know it well, because perfectionism once stopped me cold too.
 The Wedding Document I...

 READ POSTWhy Your Q1 Innovation Initiative Will Fail by February (And the 52-Week Alternative)

-about 2 months ago • 4 min readHey there, innovation champions!
+2 months ago • 4 min readHey there, innovation champions!
 Before I head to Alabama and Arizona to spend the holidays with family, I wanted to share something that could save your Q1 innovation initiative before it even launches.
 Because here's the pattern I see every single year: In January, leaders roll out ambitious innovation programs.
 By February, they've quietly fizzled out.
 By March, everyone's back to business as usual, and the expensive consultant's slide deck is gathering digital dust.
 Sound familiar?
 The...

 READ POST